untergeek/ingest_with_aaron/README.md

-# ingest_with_aaron
+# Data from the Ingest with Aaron series

-Sample data and configurations from the Ingest with Aaron series
+Episodes are dated, so that hopefully makes it easier to find something in particular.